Anized/botr/README.md

 Camel has a catalog of over 200 components, including message queues, database access, spark, Azure storage queues, to name but a few.
 It is relatively easy to build custom components to support commonly needed integrations in an enterprise, as well.

+## Non-Functionals
+A big advantage of the Apache Camel framework is support for many critical non-functional requirements, including connection retries, declarative error handling, logging, circuit-breakers, parallelism, transactions, health checks and metrics.
+The simple format of Camel routes makes it easy to add in support for these concerns after an initial POC has been built, without requiring a large amount of redesign or coding.